featbit/featbit-dotnet-client-sdk/README.md

 # FeatBit Client-Side SDK for .NET

+> [!WARNING]
-**Client SDK is still under development, we aim to release the first version in the end of the April or early May**.
+> **Client SDK is still under development, we aim to release the first version in the end of the April or early May**.
 Please watch the repository to get the latest updates.

 ## Introduction